-If you’ve worked in event planning or project management — or have prior experience running your own business — you might be well-suited to work as an independent contractor or pick up freelance gigs as a wedding planner.
+If you’ve worked in event planning or project management — or have experience running your own business — you might be well suited to work as an independent contractor or pick up freelance gigs as an event planner.

 On the other hand, if you’re a fresh college grad or don’t have much experience with event planning, it makes more sense to join a wedding planning agency first.

-After all, you can always start off at an agency to gain experience, and then start your own company down the road.
+After all, you can always start off at an event planning agency to gain experience and then launch your own wedding planning business down the road.

-Deciding whether to go solo or work for others totally depends on you, your preferences and your experience level.
+Deciding whether to go solo or work for other event planners totally depends on you, your preferences and your experience level.

 Ready to strike out on your own?

 Starting your own business isn’t easy.
 It’s more than brainstorming cute names for your company and designing stylish business cards.
-You need to ensure your wedding planning business is well-planned out, properly registered and legally compliant.
+You need to ensure your wedding planning business is well thought out, properly registered and legally compliant.

 If you decide to launch your own business, here are a few tips:

 Your website is your storefront.
-It needs to wow potential customers while showcasing your rates, prior experience and contact information in a clear, accessible format.
-You can create your own wedding planner website for free using sites like Wix, or hire a professional to design it for you.
+It needs to wow potential customers while showcasing your rates, experience and contact information in a clear, accessible format.
+You can create your own wedding planner website for free using sites like Wix or hire a professional to design it for you.